vikumar01/Smart_irrigation_system/README.md

 users can control the water pump through the website or direct switch.
 In this way, a secure, conservative and automated system is developed solving agricultural irrigation problems.

-Index Terms—Internet of Things, Agriculture, Irrigation
+Index Terms—Internet of Things, Agriculture, Irrigation.

+You can find the code and other details in the repository